tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** There were kinda two retirement tours on display at last year's TI.
 Matu's was the "I'M OUTTA HERE BITCHES" vibe and Ame's had more of a "Your father doesn't want anyone to make a fuss" energy.
+Nothing was ever formally announced, but everyone suspected it, and his absence this year confirmed it.
 LGD ended up filling Ame's carry shoes surprisingly well with young EHOME talent, shiro.

 Faith_bian also retired and finding a replacement offlaner was a real... you know, years ago I would've looked up some deep elaborate Chinese idiomatic lore phrase to drop here, but I'm a busy man these days so I'm just gonna hit you with the Google Translate.
 Finding a replacement offlaner has been a real 狗屎表演.
 Yeah.
 I'm sure that means what I want it to.